Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 This has the advantage that we do not need to define an ordering of the eigenvalues before using it.
 However, since they are not ordered, we cannot define the spacing ratios, and therefore we will need to unfold the spectra to uncover the universal behavior.

 \paragraph{II.
 Spacings of nearest neighbors (NN):}

 This would be the distribution of

 Namely for each point we take the distance between it and its nearest neighbor.
 This means looking at only a small subset of all the spacings $\delta_{mn}$.
-Note that each point has one nearest neighbor by definition, but a point can be the nearest neighbor of more than another point.
+Note that each point has exactly one nearest neighbor by definition, but a given point can be the nearest neighbor of more than one of the other points.

 \paragraph{III.
 Consecutive spacings along a path:}

 We can use the following algorithm to define an ordering and the notion of successive spacings: \begin{enumerate} \item Begin by choosing an initial point, ${\vec \lambda}_1$. \item The next point, ${\vec \lambda}_2$, is the nearest point to ${\vec \lambda}_1$ in the sense that $|{\vec\lambda}_1-\vec{\lambda}_2|$ is minimized. \item Repeat: ${\vec \lambda}_{k+1}$ is defined as the point nearest to ${\vec \lambda}_k$, excluding points that have previously been chosen. \end{enumerate} This algorithm defines a path that starts from a chosen initial point, and visits all other points once, in a determined order.
 There are $N$ possible paths, one per each initial point.
 There is some degree of overlap between these paths, but there can be considerable differences between one path and the other.
 There are several possible ways to address this issue: one can always choose a special reference point such as the point nearest to the origin, the point with the smallest value of $x$, the point nearest to the center of the distribution, and so forth.
 Conversely, one can choose an initial point at random, or perform an average over all possible paths.